saipanman95/external-sql/README.md

 # external-sql
-Utility class for loading external SQL files and returns them a String via class loader resource as stream.
-This means that packaged jar or war must contain the sql files to be loaded.
+Utility class for loading external SQL files and returns them as a String via class loader "getResourseAsStream".
+This means that the packaged jar or war must contain the sql files to be loaded.

 # How to use: